Who was Civil War officer Simon Bolivar Buckner?

 - In 1868, Simon Buckner returned to Kentucky and became editor of the Louisville Courier.

 - In 1876, Simon Buckner’s wife, Mary, died after a long struggle with tuberculosis.
-Eight years later, the sixty-two-years-old Buckner married twenty-eight-year-old Delia Claiborne of Richmond, Virginia.
+Eight years later, the sixty-two-year-old Buckner married twenty-eight-year-old Delia Claiborne of Richmond, Virginia.

 - Simon Buckner’s son, Simon Bolivar Buckner, Jr., attended the United States Military Academy and rose to the rank of lieutenant general and was killed in the Battle of Okinawa on June 18, 1945, making him the highest-ranking U.S. military officer to be killed by enemy fire during World War II.